Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces: Quantum Fields

-Similarly to what we did for the photon number states, here, we deduce the degree of second-order coherence when the input state is in fact a coherent state.
-Having the expectation values and the variances, we derive that
+As a final point, similarly to what we did for the input number state, we deduce the degree of second-order coherence [Eq.~(\ref{eq:g2})] of the output modes when the input state is a coherent state.
+Having the associated expectation values and the variances, we derive that

-Akin to the input number state, we observe that the $g^2(0)$ for the backward wave is dependent on only the absolute value of $\alpha$ while for the forward wave, it is a function of the square of $\Gamma$ as well.
-More importantly, in contrast to the input number state, these results in Eq.~\eqref{eq:eq:g20eq} explicitly demonstrate that for both forward and backward waves, the $g^2$ function is always larger than one, which means that both waves are associated with bunched waves.
-Remember that for the input number state, the forward wave under some conditions could be anti-bunched as illustrated by Table~\ref{TAB:PSSBA}.
+Akin to the input number state [Eq.~(\ref{eq:DSOCNS})], we observe that $g^{(2)}_{b_{-{\_k}}}(0)$ of the backward mode in Eq.~(\ref{eq:eq:g20eq}) is completely independent of the material parameters, while for the forward mode $g^{(2)}_{b_{{\_k}}}(0)$ depends on $\tau$ and $\Gamma$.
+In addition, due to the two latter terms in Eq.~(\ref{eq:eq:g20eq}) we conclude that $1<g^{(2)}_{b_{{\_k}}}(0)\leq2$ and $1<g^{(2)}_{b_{{-\_k}}}(0)\leq2$, which means that both modes correspond to bunched light.
+Remember that, in contrast, for the input number state the forward output mode can exhibit photon antibunching under some conditions.
+The main conclusions about the output photon statistics for the input coherent state are summarized in Table~\ref{TAB:PSSBA}.